Kobee Installation Guide

 In the General Settings, you specify which components of Kobee you want to uninstall.

-Setting alm.server.uninstall to "true" will uninstall the Kobee Server and remove the ALM Web Application from Tomcat.
+Setting alm.server.uninstall to "true" will uninstall the Kobee Server and remove the Kobee Web Application from Tomcat.

 Setting alm.agent.uninstall to "true" will uninstall the Kobee Agent.